dotnetcore/CAP/docs/content/user-guide/en/cap/idempotence.md

         return;
     }

-    // do the work here
+    // Do the actual work here
     // ...

-    // remember that this message has been processed await _messageTracker.MarkAsProcessed(messageId);
+    // Record that this message has been processed await _messageTracker.MarkAsProcessed(message.Id);
 }
 ```

-As for the implementation of `IMessageTracker`, you can use a storage message Id such as Redis or a database and the corresponding processing state.
+For the `IMessageTracker` implementation, you can use a message ID storage system like Redis or a database with a corresponding processing state.